magierg/cubano-tmsandbox/README.md

 ```
 /cubano-tmsandbox/build/reports/spec/trademe/TradeMeTests.html
 ```
+You can also access the report created by a Travis build server [here](https://magierg.github.io/cubano-tmsandbox/trademe/TradeMeTests.html)

-I haven't removed TM Oauth values from the code (obviously not a good practice) to makes it easier to run.
+The TM Oauth values haven't been removed from the repo (obviously not a good practice) to makes it easier to run locally.